salilvnair/jsonprocessor/README.md

 List<ValidationMessage>  validationMsgList  = JsonValidator.validate(school, jsonValidatorContext);
 ```
-> 5. User defined map can be passed in the `JsonProcessorBuilder` which can be later used in customTask(s) or in Conditional validators.
+> 5. User defined map can be passed in the builder which can be later used in customTask(s) or in Conditional validators.

 ```java